cleecoloma/server-deployment-practice/README.md

 # Server Deployment Practice - Sum

-This does math functions but in Express!
+> This does math sum function but in Express!

 ## Installation

-* `npm install`
+> Start with: `npm install`

-Set your PORT environment with an .env file
+> Set your PORT environment with an .env file

 ```text
 PORT=3001